Numerical Reasoning is the ability to reason with information provided in tables, charts and figures.

 Make sure to incorporate a selection of exercises and games to enhance core skills, throughout the preparation process, to help keep interest and motivation up.

-The Brain Games in COAsT perfect for practising core maths skills are:
+The Brain Games in My 11PLUS perfect for practising core maths skills are:

 Boost Exam Performance

 An important aspect of entrance exam success is having the ability to stay calm whilst working quickly AND accurately.